universal-ctags/ctags/docs/man/ctags-optlib.7.rst

 	However, unless the *letter* is not defined with ``--kinddef-<LANG>`` option, omitting is not recommended in Universal Ctags.
-The omitting form is supported only for keeping the compatibility with Exuberant-ctags.
+The omitting form is supported only for keeping the compatibility with Exuberant Ctags.
 Supporting the omitting form will be removed from Universal Ctags in the future.
 If kind-spec is omitted, it defaults to "r,regex".